This post may contain affiliate links.

-What’s not great about Kamloops?
+What’s Not Great about Kamloops?

-You have a captive audience on the Rocky Mountaineer, people who are starved for shopping, so keep the shops open an extra hour, will you, otherwise people such as I will be forced to buy 20 Rocky Mountaineer stuffed bears.
+You have a captive audience on the Rocky Mountaineer, people who are ready and eager for shopping, so keep the shops open an extra hour, will you, otherwise people such as I will be forced to buy 20 Rocky Mountaineer stuffed bears.

-Well, if you hate getting up early, be forewarned that the days start around 6:30 a.m.
+If you hate getting up early, be forewarned that the days start around 6:30 a.m.
 (So don’t drink too many Imperialist Pigs at the Noble Pig.)

-- Trot out to the Vestibule regularly.
+- Trot out to the outdoor viewing area regularly.

 - Bound from side to side of the train car along with everyone else as scenic landmarks come into view.